USA Resident and Fellow Scholarship Exposition

 - The winner of the Clinical and Translational Research category is Dr. Annelise Wilhite, Gynecologic Oncology Fellowship.
 The poster's title is “Exploring the Role of PDE10 Inhibition in Ovarian Cancer Carcinogenesis in the Egg-laying Hen Using RNA Sequencing.”

 - The winner of the Quality Improvement and Performance Improvement category is Peter Soh, Neurology Residency.
 The poster title is “Thromboprophylaxis for Patients with Intracranial Hemorrhage.”

 The Virtual Exhibit Hall is still open for those who would like to view the participants’ posters.
 Guests will need to enroll using the Register Now link below.

 Registration for the USA Resident and Fellow Scholarship Exposition is now open.
 In order to attend the exposition, you must register.

-A poster presentation is a graphic display of a project using text, graphs, tables, and photos on professionally printed posters.
-Posters with original content will be considered in the categories listed below.
+A poster presentation is a graphic display of a project using text, graphs, tables and photos.
+Due to the fully virtual format of this year's exposition, PDFs of posters created in PowerPoint will be presented as e-posters in a virtual exhibit hall (VEH).
+Do not print posters for this year's exhibition.
 Posters will be considered for an award in only one category.
 The major portion of the project should have been performed by the first author as a trainee in a residency or fellowship program sponsored by the University of South Alabama.
-Projects should have been completed since July 1, 2016.
-While a “work in progress” will be accepted for display at the Expo, preferential consideration for the three awards will be given to completed projects.
-Literature reviews and case reports will not be considered for the poster competition.
+Projects should have been completed since July 1, 2019.
+Literature reviews and case reports will not be considered for the e-poster competition.